 Cooling measures come after a 3.2% price increase in Q1 2023

-The cooling measures, the third round since December 2021, come after a 3.2% increase in private property home prices in the first quarter of 2023, up from 0.4% increase in Q4 2022.
+The cooling measures, the third round since December 2021, come after a 3.2% increase in private property home prices in the first quarter of 2023, up from a 0.4% increase in Q4 2022.

 In a joint press release by the Ministry of Finance (MOF), Ministry of National Development (MND) and Monetary Authority of Singapore (MAS), they noted that while the previous cooling measures in December 2021 and September 2022 have had a “moderating effect”, there were “renewed signs of acceleration amid resilient demand” in the first quarter of 2023.